tjd1234/cmpt135spring2024/obsidian/135website2024/O-notation.md

 **O-notation**, also known as **asymptotic notation**, or **order notation**, is a mathematical tool that is useful when discussing [[algorithm]] performance.
 It is commonly used both in the theoretical analysis of [[algorithm|algorithms]], and in practical programming for estimating running-times.

 ## Algorithms and Input
-To analyze [[algorithm|algorithms]] mathematically, we make a number of simplifying assumptions.
-We assume that an [[algorithm]] $A$ takes an input of size $n$.
+To analyze [[algorithm|algorithms]] mathematically, we will make a number of simplifying assumptions.
+First, we assume that an [[algorithm]] $A$ takes an input of size $n$.
 Typically, this input is a sequence, such as an array or vector or string, with $n$ elements.
 We assume $A$ runs for a *finite* amount of time, i.e. that it eventually stops and returns a result.

 For example, [[linear search]] takes $n$ elements and a target value $x$ as input, and returns the index location of an element that equals $x$; if $x$ is not in the list, -1 is returned: